LivingPark-MRI/how-to-contribute/README.md

   - Cohort table to be reproduced
   - Brief summary of image analysis to be reproduced
   - Key results to be reproduced
-  - Call `livingpark_utils.utils.prologue()`
+  - Call `LivingParkUtils.notebook_init()`

-* Cohort definition
+* Cohort Preparation
   - PPMI Study Data download.
-Use `livingpark_utils.utils.install_ppmi_study_files`
+Use `LivingParkUtils.install_ppmi_study_files(...)`
-  - Cohort matching
+  - Cohort matching.
+Pandas is your friend :)

-* Image pre-processing
+* Image Pre-Processing
-  - Download DataLad dataset associated with the paper (stored at the BIC).
-Use `livingpark_utils.utils.install_datalad_repo`.
+  - [Reach out](mailto:livingpark@lists.concordia.ca) to PPMI data managers at the BIC.
-  - Check that subjects in reproduced cohort are available
+  - **IF** pre-processing results are available for your analysis, download them from the BIC server using sftp.
+Make sure to explain in the notebook how these results were obtained and link to the container image used to produce them.
+In the future we will host this data on the PPMI servers.
-  - Download missing subjects from PPMI
+  - **ELSE**:
-  - Convert missing subjects to BIDS using Heudiconv
+    - Download missing imaging data from PPMI.
+Use `LivingParkUtils.download_missing_nifti_files(...)`
-  - Commit new BIDS subjects to DataLad dataset, push to BIC
+    - Run containerized (Boutiques or DataLad) pre-processing pipeline for the required subjects.
+If computation is too heavy, use [SLURM magic commands](https://github.com/NERSC/slurm-magic) to offload it to a SLURM cluster.

-  - Run containerized (DataLad or Boutiques) pre-processing pipeline for required subjects
+* Quality Control: make sure to implement at least some basic quality control for the pre-processed data.

-  - Commit pre-processed data to dataset, push back to BIC
+* Statistical Analysis

-* Analysis
+   - Run containerized (Boutiques or DataLad) statistical analysis pipelines

 # General recommandations to write Jupyter notebooks